Youngtechie/Rebus-Puzzles_webpage/README.md

   ![Open a new window with the current folder](./screenshots/15.png)

-  This will open a new window of Vscode with the Rebus repo folder you cloned.
+  This will open a new window of Vscode with the Rebus cloned repo folder.

 ### On Replit